dorcoh/blog/_posts/2021-01-03-multiple-treatment.md

 the GPS after re-fitting the model with only eligible subjects.
 Estimating the GPS was done by multivariate *Logistic Regression*.

 ![GPS]({{ "/assets/multiple-treatment/gps_hist.png" | absolute_url }}){: .center-image }
-*Propensity scores histograms for (above to below): all samples, eligible samples, and eligible samples after refitting their GPS score.*
+*Propensity scores histograms for (top to bottom): all samples, eligible samples, and eligible samples after refitting their GPS score.*

 The full dataset had $46,700$ subjects, with $22$ covariates.
 After dropping non-eligible units we had $31,984$ units.